xzhan96-stf/Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion/README.md

 b) If you do now have access to MATLAB you can simply input .csv files:

 Provide a folder of .csv files, each .csv file represents an impact.
 Within each .csv, the first column is the sampling time (t, which is T-by-1), the second to the fourth columns are the angular velocity (ang_vel) at each of the sampling time, the fifth to the seventh columns are the angular acceleration (ang_acc) at each of the sampling time.
 There is no need to provide any column names in the .csv files.

+### Easy Use Mode (Use the model as a black box):

+Download the model_predict_user.exe file is enough.
+Open a Windows Powershell/Linux command window in the directory where you have the kinematics .mat file/kinemaitcs folder and the .exe file.
+Run the following command line:

+`
+python model_predict_user.py {filename_kinematics.mat/foldername_kinematics}
+`

+The file will output the predicted MPS for all N samples and 4124 brain elements in both a "MPS Prediction.mat" file and a "MPS Prediction.csv" file (N * 4124)

 ### Step 2: Python environment setup